SMS Seeadler (1915): SMS Seeadler

 By 1916 the Allies had blockaded German warships in the North Sea, and any commerce raiders that succeeded in breaking out lacked foreign or colonial bases for resupply of coal.
 This gave rise to the idea of equipping a sailing ship instead, since it would not require coaling.

-Seeadler was equipped with an auxiliary engine, hidden lounges, accommodation for additional crew and prisoners, two hidden 105 mm guns, mounted on either side of the forecastle, two hidden heavy machine guns, a pair of torpedo tubes for anti-cruiser purposes, and rifles for boarding parties.
-These weapons were rarely fired (the torpedo tubes never), and many of the 15 ships encountered by Seeadler were sunk with only one single accidental casualty on either side during the entire journey.
+Seeadler was equipped with an auxiliary engine, hidden lounges, accommodation for additional crew and prisoners, two hidden 105 mm guns, mounted on either side of the forecastle, two hidden heavy machine guns, and rifles for boarding parties.
+These weapons were rarely fired, and many of the 15 ships encountered by Seeadler were sunk with only one single accidental casualty on either side during the entire journey.

 On 21 December 1916, she sailed under the command of Kapitänleutnant Felix von Luckner.
 The ship was disguised as a Norwegian wood carrier and succeeded in crossing the British blockading line despite being boarded for an inspection.
 The crew had been handpicked partly for their ability to speak Norwegian.
 Over the next 225 days, she captured 15 ships in the Atlantic and Pacific and led the British and US Navies on a merry chase.

 Her journey ended wrecked on a reef at the island of Mopelia 450 km from Tahiti in the Society Islands, part of French Polynesia.
 The ship needed maintenance so that her hull could be scraped clean but she was too big for Mopelia's harbour and so had to lay anchor outside the reef.
 Disaster struck when on 2 August 1917 a tsunami wave lifted the ship and smashed her on the reef, totally destroying the ship.
 No prisoners or crew were killed.
 The ship was burned in an attempt to hide their presence from Allied ships.

 Captured ships

 Sixteen ships, totalling 30,099 tons, were captured by Seeadler between 21 December 1916 and 8 September 1917.
-Unless otherwise noted, all vessels in the list were steamships.